 Where to see Wild Elephants in India and the best time of year?

 There are just a few national parks in India which retain viable populations of wild elephants.
 As with elephants all over the world, these majestic animals used to follow traditional migraton routes over hundreds of miles, based on a memorised annual cycle to exploit the best areas for food and water.
 With the influence of modern man cutting off the elephants from these vital migration routes, they have been forced to adapt to life in smaller and smaller spaces, with the resulting human/elephant conflict that arises when they stray from the sanctuaries into cultivated lands.
-On our India wildlife tours we visit the few remaining national parks such as Corbett, Kaziranga and Periyar, which are still home to substantial elephant populations.
+On our India wildlife holidays we visit the few remaining national parks such as Corbett, Kaziranga and Periyar, which are still home to substantial elephant populations.

-Where to find Wild Elephants in India?
+Where to see Elephants in India?

 What do Asian Elephants eat?